cozy/cozy.github.io/src/tutorials/konnector.md

 A connector is a NodeJS script.
 The target node version used to run your connector is the version 8.

-Like client side apps, connectors communicate with the [Cozy Stack] using its HTTP API, and get a unique auth token every time they start.
+Like client side apps, connectors communicate with the [Cozy Stack](https://docs.cozy.io/en/cozy-stack/README/) using its HTTP API, and get a unique auth token every time they start.
 They need to register with a manifest, and ask the user for permissions.

-To facilitate connector development, a npm package, [cozy-konnector-libs], provides some shared libraries that are adapted to be used for a connector:
+To facilitate connector development, a npm package, [cozy-konnector-libs](https://github.com/konnectors/libs), provides some shared libraries that are adapted to be used for a connector:

  - [cheerio](https://cheerio.js.org) to easily query a HTML page
  - [request-promise](https://github.com/request/request-promise): [request](https://github.com/request/request) with Promise support